techidaily/site-facebook-clips/source/_posts/new-2024-approved-financial-fortune-with-facebook-video-marketing-key-strategies-explored.md

 Sharing your page with your friends is one way.
 To get your posts shared, curate content that you and your target audience will enjoy.
 The key to maintaining a following is regular engagement with your posts once you've built one.
 Every industry requires frequent engagement to grow a following.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 3\.
 Proven Ways to Earn Money from Facebook Videos

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/MmTJlcwgyrQ?si=x3hba82M0tT57fj7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### The Best Ways to Monetize a Facebook Page